WIS-MICC-CellObservatory/Methods/README.md

 3. README.md file with details how to run the solution

 General instructions regarding how users can run the solution file can be found in ([Running LSCF Python solution.md](../../tree/main)).

+## PipeLines
+1. Nimbus Pipeline

+### Nimbus pipeline
+Using, InstaSeg, QuPath latest segmentation tool, that can use large number of channels to segment cells and Nimbus, a tool that can use a large number of channels and cell segmentation to provide probability distribution for each cell and channel. we provide a pipeline that segmnet and classify cells in multi-channel images.
+The pipeline can be used both manualy using GUI or in Wexac for some of it steps.
+The analysis steps include:
+1. Create a project in QuPath that includes the image/s to be analysed
+2. Using QuPath Groovy script, we run InstanSeg on all of them and export The Segmentation, and tiff for each channel in a folder structure Nimbus python script expects.
+See Export InstaSeg segmentation.
+3. Using Jupyter Lab, we run Payton script to assign a probability value for each cell-channel pair.
+See Run Jupyter Notebook for details
+4. Using QuPath Groovy script, upload the probabilities given by Nimbus back to QuPath.
+See Import Nimbus probabilities to QuPath for details
+5. Using QuPath groovy script, we assign initial classifications to each cell based on cell class table provided by the user.
+See Assign initial classification for details
+6. In QuPath, Create cell classification based on these probabilities.
+See Train object classifier for details

+We will start by describing the manual pipeline and then the modification neede for running it using Wexac
+#### 1. Create a project in QuPath
+Refer to QuPath documentation: https://qupath.readthedocs.io/en/stable/index.html

+#### 2. Export InstaSeg segmentation
+To run the script, do the following steps:
+1. Copy the Export_Regions_for_Nimbus.groovy template (can be found in ([Running LSCF Python solution.md](../../tree/QuPath)).) to your scripts folder
+2. Open the script in your QuPath project.
+3. Modify the script to fit your needs.
+Specifically:
+a.
+In case you want to run on specific regions and not on the entire image/s:
+i.
+Create annotations of interests and set their class to be the same (e.g., “Region”). ii.
+Set the parameter annotationToConsider accordingly. (line 98) iii.
+Set the variable fullImageAnnotation to be false (line 99) Otherwise,